Tools for High Precision Photometry from Wide-Field Color Images

-In order to account for the effect of the Bayer mask, or of non-uniformly sensitive pixels in general, one needs to know how the light hitting the detector is distributed over a super-pixel's surface.
+In order to account for the effect of the Bayer mask, or of nonuniformly sensitive pixels in general, one needs to know how the light hitting the detector is distributed over a superpixel's surface.
 In astronomical images that information is provided by a model for the PSF --- the distribution of light produced by the optical system in the plane of the detector for a point source at infinity.
 Alternatively, one can model the PRF --- the response of a detector pixel at some offset from the ``center'' of the source.
-That is, the PRF is the PSF convolved with the sensitivity of detector pixels (for DSLR images that means integrating the PSF over the relevant 1/4 of a super-pixel). \astrowisp{} supports both representations using a general piece-wise polynomial model.
+That is, the PRF is the PSF convolved with the sensitivity of detector pixels (for DSLR images that means integrating the PSF over the relevant 1/4 of a superpixel). \astrowisp{} supports both representations using a general piece-wise polynomial model.

-The area around the source location (as reported by astrometry) is split into a rectangular grid of cells (unrelated to pixels) with, in general, non-uniform sizes, organized in M rows and N columns.
-In each cell, the amount of light falling on the detector is modeled as a bi-cubic function.
+The area around the source location (as reported by astrometry) is split into a rectangular grid of cells (unrelated to pixels) with, in general, nonuniform sizes, organized in M rows and N columns.
+In each cell, the amount of light falling on the detector is modeled as a bicubic function.

 Formally, let $x_i$ and $y_i$ be the grid boundaries along the $x$ and $y$ image directions respectively.
 Then the distribution of light from a source reported by astrometry to be centered at $(x_0, y_0)$ for the grid cell $x_i < x - x_0 < x_{i+1}$, $y_j < y - y_0 < y_{j+1}$ is given by: where which $i$ and $j$ is used when evaluating the PSF is determined by which grid cell $(x,y)$ falls into.
 The $C_{i,j,m,n}$ coefficients specify the shape of the PSF/PRF.
 Note that the grid boundaries are completely independent of pixels.
 Neither source centers nor grid boundaries are assumed to line up with pixel boundaries or pixel centers.
 Instead \astrowisp{} adds up contributions from all grid cells that overlap with a given pixel when predicting the pixel value from the PSF/PRF model.